-4 Code of Ordinances, City of Leavenworth, Kansas, Chapter 32, Article 8, Section 32-143
+3 Code of Ordinances, City of Leavenworth, Kansas, Chapter 42, Article V, Section 44-187

-- 8. Street will be closed during inclement weather.
-The grade of this street is such that it presents a safety issue for snow and ice control as well as safe public travel. - Shawnee Street (Hill) from 21st Street to 22nd.
-Residents will use alternate access via Ottawa Street and 22nd Street. - Dickson Street will also be closed between Santa Fe and Sheridan. - 9.
+- Dickson Street will also be closed between Santa Fe and Sheridan. - 9.
 The City Snow/Ice Command and Control Center (SNICCC) located at the Municipal Service Center will provide snow/ice removal updates as required during storm operations.
 The telephone number at the Municipal Service Center is 682-0650 for citizen questions, complaints, requests for service and concerns. - 10.
 Snow plowing damage that may occur to private property should be reported to the Municipal Service Center as soon as possible at 682-0650. - 11.
-The Public Works Department will develop and publish a Snow and Ice Control Plan that will implement the above policies.
+The Public Works Department will develop and publish a Snow and Ice Control Operation Plan that will implement the above policies.